alliedvision/gst-vmbsrc/README.md

-# WORK IN PROGRESS

-THIS REPOSITORY IS STILL A WORK IN PROGRES.
-IT IS CURRENTLY BEING MIGRATED FROM VIMBA TO VIMBA X.

-## TODO

-### readme

-- Add description how to use `CMakePresets.json` and `CMakeUserPresets.json`

 # vmbsrc
 This project contains the official GStreamer plugin to make cameras supported by Allied Visions Vimba X API available as GStreamer sources.